CopterExpress/clover/docs/en/gloss.md

 **2\.** The data about the aircraft state (height, orientation, global coordinates, etc.).

 **3\.** A system for transmitting the data about the  aircraft state or commands to it over the air.
 Examples: radio modems (RFD900, 3DR Radio Modem), Wi-Fi modules (ESP-07).
-Raspberry Pi may also be used in Clever as a telemetry module: [the use of QGroundControl via Wi-Fi](gcs_bridge.md).
+Raspberry Pi may also be used in Clover as a telemetry module: [the use of QGroundControl via Wi-Fi](gcs_bridge.md).

 ## Arming